SaschaWillems/Vulkan/README.md

     Basic sample showing how to use descriptor buffers to replace descriptor sets.

-> [!NOTE]
-> Descriptor buffers have been superseded by descriptor heaps.
+    **Note:** Descriptor buffers have been superseded by descriptor heaps.

 - [Shader objects](./examples/shaderobjects/) - `VK_EXT_shader_object`